 From searing heat to crisp and fresh winds, Colombia has every climate you could ever desire.
-It’s close proximity to the equator means that Colombia does not have real seasonal change.
+Its close proximity to the equator means that Colombia does not have real seasonal change.
 In fact, it’s widely accepted that ‘wet’ and ‘dry’ are the two modes of climate that the country oscillates between.

 Colombia is a terrain of extremes.

-For many expats, much of Colombia’s attraction stems from the fact that it’s a Spanish speaking country.
+For many expats, much of Colombia’s attraction stems from the fact that it’s a Spanish-speaking country.

 What’s not so widely known is that Colombia is also one of the best places to learn Spanish basics in the world.
-Colombians from regions like Cundinamarca have a clean and neutral accent which is easier to understand than other parts of Latin America.
+Colombians from regions like Cundinamarca have a clean and neutral accent which is easier to understand than in other parts of Latin America.

 Furthermore, learning Spanish in Colombia is very affordable.
-There’s a wide selection of language institutes which offer a variety of Spanish courses for different student needs.
+There’s a wide selection of language institutes that offer a variety of Spanish courses for different student needs.
 Whether you’re looking to learn business Spanish or just be able to have a conversation, there’s a Spanish tutor or school for you.

 If you’re looking for a language school in Medellín, check out our pick for the city’s best language school.